Windows81/Roblox-Freedom-Distribution/README.md

 $env:rfdplaceid = '12345'
 ```

-**SIDENOTE: The way this commands setup enviroment tables will not persist once you close the PowerShell**
+Note that in PowerShell, the way this command prepares enviroment variables will not persist once you close the PowerShell.

 ### Local Asset Persistence